General Landscape Uses:

 Ecological Restoration Notes:

-A common and important pioneer vine on beach dunes nearly throughout South Florida.
+A common and important pioneer vine on beach dunes nearly throughout peninsular Florida.

 Grown by a few native plant nurseries in south and central Florida.